-In this work, I am inspired by the computer science major in UW Leaders who want to see more engineers at the table and value communication and soft skills and interdisciplinary communication.
+In this work, I believe that I can learn from anybody I meet.
+I am inspired by the computer science major in UW Leaders who want to see more engineers at the table and value communication and soft skills and interdisciplinary communication.
 I am inspired by the student who dances hula and finds solidarity in her community and strength in storytelling and is willing to take risks and be vulnerable in the process.
 I am thankful for the people who care deeply about their projects and their co-workers and want to be more than they’ve even been every single day – and I want that too.
-I’m in the right business because I get to empower these people’s voices through writing in my roles as a journalist, peer mentor, and problem-solver.

 Ultimately, we all need to validate and listen and see other clearly.
 If we don’t, our stories might end when we do, and our ancestors did not cross rivers and valleys and oceans just for us to let all of that go.

 Published in Feb.
 2017 for the Center for Sensorimotor Neural Engineering (CSNE), this article focused on the Women's Career-Mentoring lunch series strives to create a safe space for authentic conversation among women in science, engineering, technology, and mathematics fields to leaders in the field.
 This event serves as a platform for successful women in engineering to share their experiences and challenges.